mozilla/remote-settings/docs/tutorial-dev-kinto-admin.rst

 Since the container is not configured with a real database by default, the content is flushed on each restart.

+This means you will have to populate data regularly.

 We'll create a small bash script ``init.sh`` with the following commands:

 .. code-block:: bash